Pjj0417/swin-CRM/README.md

 - Positive and negative similarity computation
 - Contrastive loss optimization

-By combining reconstruction-oriented representation learning with contrastive learning, the overall framework can make more effective use of unlabeled facial images and reduce dependence on manually annotated fatigue data.
+Together with reconstruction-oriented representation learning and DWMM-based feature modeling, contrastive learning contributes to more robust fatigue-related visual representations and reduces dependence on manually annotated data.

 ---